markocherrie/Helpful-Code/README.md

 # Helpful-Code

-Snippets of code found from the internet (referenced in script), that I've modified to do some interesting stuff in R
+Functions, scripts and snippets of code found from the internet (referenced in script), that I've created/modified to do some interesting stuff in the all mighty R.